FilipKlaesson/FilipKlaesson.github.io/_pages/about.md

 <p>
   I am Filip and I am a visiting researcher at <a href="https://www.seas.harvard.edu/">Harvard University</a> supervised by Professor
-  <a href="https://nali.seas.harvard.edu/">Na Li</a> working on distributed zero-order optimization for networked systems.
+  <a href="https://nali.seas.harvard.edu/">Na Li</a> working on distributed bayesian optimization for multi-agent systems.
   I am pursuing a M.S. in <a href="https://www.kth.se/en/studies/master/systems-control-robotics/description-1.8733">Systems, Control and Robotics</a>
   at <a href="https://www.kth.se/en">KTH Royal Institute of Technology</a>, Stockholm Sweden.
   During the past year I was a visiting research student at